igarciamen/Investment-projects-portal/README.md

 True to the real portal, **no financial transaction ever happens inside this platform**.
-Closing an investment (transfer, contract, due diligence) is out of scope, exactly as it is on the real InvestEU Portal, the system is a showcase and a point of contact, nothing more.
+Closing an investment (transfer, contract, due diligence) is out of scope, exactly as it is on the real InvestEU Portal, the system is a showcase and a point of contact.

 ## Architecture